 Here’s What Works Better

-If you would like something to stay put at the top or bottom of the stairs, then this baby/dog gate it a good one to consider.
+If you would like something to stay put at the top or bottom of the stairs, then this baby/dog gate (paid link) it a good one to consider.

 This beautiful gate blends style with functionality in a very sleek design.
 Sturdy construction means that your mighty dog will not be knocking it over to get at those little tidbits of dinner that you might have left on the counter.